Imposing multi-physics constraints at different densities on the Neutron Star Equation of State: Results: Full Analysis

-In Sec.~\ref{sec:weight}, we studied the correlations applying filters from $\chi$EFT and NS astrophysical observables, including statistical re-weighting in the applied scheme.
-In the previous section, we included the constraints from HIC experiments, and studied their effects on the correlations (without statistical re-weighting).
+In Sec.~\ref{sec:weight}, we studied the correlations applying filters from $\chi$EFT and NS astrophysical observables, including statistical weighting in the applied scheme.
+In the previous section, we included the constraints from HIC experiments, and studied their effects on the correlations (without statistical weighting).
 As discussed in Sec.~\ref{sec:bayesian}, inclusion of weights for HIC may introduce a false confidence in the results, as HIC experiments are known to be model dependent and have large uncertainties.
-In this section, we proceed to calculate the correlations including all filters ($\chi$EFT+astro+HIC) and with statistical re-weighting, with a word of caution. \\
+In this section, we proceed to calculate the correlations including all filters ($\chi$EFT+astro+HIC) and with statistical weighting, with a word of caution. \\

 In Fig.~\ref{fig:corrfigall5_wt}, we display the resulting correlations.
 Upon comparison with Fig.~\ref{fig:corrfigall_weight}, we can draw the following conclusions: \begin{enumerate} \item The correlation of $n_0$-$E_{sym}$ (0.54) still persists, while the $n_0$-$L_{sym}$ correlation weakens (0.15) \item The correlation of $L_{sym}$ and $E_{sym}$ changes significantly on application of HIC filters, from 0.71 to 0.25 \item As in Fig.\ref{fig:corrfigall_weight}, there is a weak correlation of $n_0$ with NS observables \item The correlation of $K_{sat}$ with $m^*/m$ has increased from 0.1 to 0.51 \item The $(L_{sym},m^*/m )$ correlation is not significantly affected \end{enumerate}